Improving Sustainable Forest Management in Nepal

 Background of Project

 Nearly a third of the population manage nearly a third of the forest in Nepal, making the grass root level community institutions for managing forest a global model for forest management.
 This proposed project works directly with these institutions that manage and conserve forest.
-The proposed project will be implemented in Province 1 and province 2 of Nepal to address the drivers of deforestation, forest degradation and unlock the potential for forest enhancement of carbon through improved forest management, restoration, afforestation/reforestation and agroforestry.
+Additionally, as Nepal has a significant tourism industry, the project will also address the growing energy needs of the industry and enable a sustainable tourism industry to be established.